Last Updated on

-You have heard me say a million times blogging is an important factor for building a successful online art business.
+You have heard me say a million times blogging is an essential tool for building a successful online art business.
 Per Hubspot, 72% of marketers say relevant content creation was the most effective SEO tactic.
-In this article, I want to share with you 5 proven strategies to boost your artist blog traffic.
+In this post, you will discover 5 proven strategies to boost your artist blog traffic.

-How are you going to sell the art you have listed for sale?
+How are you going to sell the art you have listed for sale online?

 You may have already heard me talk about the importance of traffic generating strategies, but in this article, I will be going over them with more detail to help you boost traffic to your artist blog.

 5 Proven Strategies to Boost Your Artist Blog Traffic

 Five tactics I use to boost artist blog traffic:

 - Evergreen Content

 - Create Viral Content